Ongoza/pythonTornado/README.md

-This is python Tornado WEB and UDP server application.
+This is python Tornado HTTP, websocket and UDP server application.